YoRyan/sia-slice/README.md

 ...is a small program that maintains a mirror of a large file on the [Sia](https://sia.tech) decentralized storage network.
-The envisioned use case is storing a long-term, low-cost disk image (with periodic updates) for backups and archives on The Cloud™.
+The envisioned use case is storing a long-term, low-cost disk image, with periodic updates, for backups and archives on The Cloud™.

 The basic idea behind Sia Slice is to chop up a single block device (or other